mrphilroth/kaggle-emc/README.md

 kaggle-emc
 ==========

-Code I used in the EMC Data Science Challenge kaggle competition
+This repository contains the code I used to compete in the the EMC Data Science Challenge on Kaggle.
+You can find details of the competition [here](http://www.kaggle.com/c/emc-data-science/).